Dimorphotheca ecklonis (Cape Marguerite)

 Attracts | Butterflies |

-Garden Uses | Beds and Borders, Edging, Patio and Containers |
+Garden Uses | Beds And Borders, Edging, Patio And Containers |

-Garden Styles | City and Courtyard, Gravel and Rock Garden, Informal and Cottage, Mediterranean Garden |
+Garden Styles | City and Courtyard, Mediterranean Garden, Informal and Cottage, Gravel and Rock Garden |